kavehzare98/Folder-Cleanup-Utility/README.md

 ## E. Getting Started

-1. Clone the repository to your local machine:git clone <https://github.com/your-username/folder-cleanup-utility.git>
+1. Clone the repository to your local machine:

     ```bash